-These six financial considerations can help set you up for success.
+These financial considerations can help set you up for success.

-Before you make the decision to move on, review this checklist of important financial considerations.
-Some involve making sure your personal finances are in order, while others can help you explore all the implications of leaving your current job.
+Before you make the decision to move on from your job, review this checklist of important financial considerations.
+Some involve making sure your personal finances are in order, while others can help you explore the implications of leaving your current job.

 1. Review your current retirement benefits.
 Check the schedule for your employer’s 401(k) and profit-sharing contributions to see how long you have to work to claim any matched funds.
 If you’re close to being fully vested (meaning you’re entitled not just to the dollars you contributed but also to the dollars your employer did), it may be worth sticking it out a little longer.

 Keep in mind that some plans require that you be employed on the last day of the plan year to get employer contributions for that year, even once you are vested.
 You may want to wait until after the plan year ends before you terminate employment so you don’t lose those contributions.

 2. Make a plan for your employer retirement account.
 If you have an employer-sponsored retirement plan, such as a 401(k), 403(b), or governmental 457(b), understand your options for your account.
 You may decide to take your money out and pay the associated taxes.
 And if you are younger than age 59 ½, there may be additional tax penalties for early withdrawal.

 Another option is to roll over your account into your retirement account at your new employer (if they allow it) or into an individual retirement account (IRA) that you set up.

 Some company plans allow you to keep your money in their plan; however, you will continue to be subject to the rules of that plan regarding investment choices, distribution options, and loan availability.
 If you have any concerns about the future viability of the company you are leaving, you may want to move your money out of that plan into an account that you manage and control.